software-developer-org/typescript-template/README.md

 ## Duplicating a repository

 - go to your GitHub account
-- create a new repository e.g. myprojects-typescript-template
+- create a new repository i.e. myprojects-typescript-template
 - open Git Bash
 - create a bare clone of the repository
 ```